TheXimeng/input/README.md

 # Input
-Utility library, which provides simple functions to read and parse user input for cli's.
+Utility library, which provides simple functionality to read and parse user input for command-line interfaces.

 All types that implement **FromStr** are automatically supported.